OLYMPUS ULTRA RACE REGULATIONS

 - atomic insurance in case of accident

-The 3 first men winners and the first 3 women winners of the Olympus Ultra 2019 are honoured to take part in Olympus Marathon 2022 free of charge.
+The first 3 men winners and the first 3 women winners of the Olympus Ultra 2022 are honored to take part in Olympus Ultra 2023 free of charge.
 The Organizers have the right to approve the participation of the athlete they consider worthy.

 Athletes who have been black-listed by Olympus Marathon will not be permitted to register and take part in the race.